mongodb/mongo-python-driver/doc/examples/uuid.rst

 ``STANDARD``
 ^^^^^^^^^^^^

-.. attention:: This uuid representation should be used by new applications that have never stored UUIDs in MongoDB.
+.. attention:: This UUID representation should be used by new applications that have never stored UUIDs in MongoDB.

 The :data:`~bson.binary.UuidRepresentation.STANDARD` representation